AAIM Code of Conduct Policy (approved July 12, 2023)

 - Threats (implied or real) of physical, emotional, professional, or financial harm, including threatening or stalking any attendee, speaker, volunteer, exhibitor, AAIM staff member, service provider, or other meeting guest;

-- ETHICAL VIOLATIONS as defined in AAIM Code of Ethics Policy;
+- Ethical violations as defined in AAIM Code of Ethics Policy (see Section 1 above);

 - Copying or taking screenshots of virtual session recordings for the purpose of reproducing/replicating the material without giving proper attribution to the speaker/presenter;